koor-tech/koor/SECURITY.md

-If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the [cncf-rook-security@lists.cncf.io](mailto:cncf-rook-security@lists.cncf.io) mailing list.
+If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the [security@koor.tech](mailto:security@koor.tech) mailing list.

 ### Fix Disclosure Process

-With the Fix Development underway the Rook Security Team needs to come up with an overall communication plan for the wider community.
+With the Fix Development underway the Koor Storage Distribution Security Team needs to come up with an overall communication plan for the wider community.
 This Disclosure process should begin after the Team has developed a fix or mitigation so that a realistic timeline can be communicated to users.

 **Disclosure of Forthcoming Fix to Users** (Completed within 1-7 days of Disclosure)

-* The Fix Lead will create a GitHub issue in Rook project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
+* The Fix Lead will create a GitHub issue in Koor Storage Distribution project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
 It will include any mitigating steps users can take until a fix is available.